VRahaman/Springer_BDACSMLT/README.md

 Sanjiv Sharma (MITS Gwalior IN), PhD, wrote many research articles and currently he is Asstt Professor in the Department of CSE/IT, Madhav Institute of Technology and Science Gwalior, India.

-Valiur Rahaman (MITS Gwalior IN), PhD, Author of Interpretations: Essays in Literary Theory (2010), Introducing Digital Humanities (2016), Acts of Literary Theory (2017), and editor of Aesthetics of Interrogation: Astitvrasa (2017).
+Valiur Rahaman (MITS Gwalior IN), PhD, author of Interpretations: Essays in Literary Theory (2010), Introducing Digital Humanities (2016), Acts of Literary Theory (2017), and editor of Aesthetics of Interrogation: Astitvrasa (2017).
 Currently he is Asstt Professor in the Department of Humanities Madhav Institute of Technology and Science Gwalior India.

 G.R.
-Sinha (MIIT Myanmar), PhD, ACM distinguish speaker, author and editor, is a Professor at MIIT Myanmar.
-After dozens of publications he has recently published Cognitive Informatics, Computer Modelling, and Cognitive Science (2020)
+Sinha (MIIT Myanmar), PhD, an ACM distinguish speaker, author and editor, is a Professor at MIIT Myanmar.
+After dozens of publications he has recently published "Cognitive Informatics, Computer Modelling, and Cognitive Science" (2020)